Seir Kieran GAA: The championships of 2000

-Modern times

 Maintaining senior status

 Seir Kieran regrouped after the setback in the County Final, lifting the Pat Carroll Cup on 8 July 2001 following a replay (Seir Kieran 1-14, Coolderry 2-10).
 The team fielded as follows: Liam Coughlan; Kieran Dooley, Paddy Connors (captain), Kevin Abbott; Damien Murphy, Kevin Kinahan, Raymond Dooley; Johnny Dooley, Joe Guinan; Finbarr O'Neill, Mick Coughlan, Joe Dooley; Billy Dooley, Seamus Dooley, Barry Bergin; and substitutes Eugene Coughlan and Damien Coffey.
 They reached the quarter-final of the 2001 SHC against the same opposition.
 Although this exciting tussle also went to a replay, Coolderry won out by 3-13 to 3-9.
 The club failed to mount a serious challenge for the Sean Robbins Cup in the next few years.
 Many of their long-serving players retired from Senior hurling, and a string of championship losses in 2007 put Seir Kieran's Senior status in jeopardy.
 A similar situation pertained in 2008, when a nightmare defeat to Kinnitty in the opening round of the championship left them in relegation trouble later on, but they survived the relegation play-offs against Shamrocks and Drumcullen.

 By 2009, the Seir Kieran panel was being augmented by some of the talented players who had won out the 2008 U-21 Title.
 However, Liam Coughlan continued his long service as goalkeeper, while other vastly experienced players also played on.
 They reached the Senior Hurling Quarter-final against Kilcormac/ Killoughey.
 With young Joe Bergin in devastating form at centre-forward, the black and amber had the winning of this match, but it went to a replay on 27 September which then went to extra time.
 It finished Kilcormac/ Killoughey 2-19, Seir Kieran 3-12.
 The team was coached by Padraig Madden, with selectors Seamus Dooley and Mick Coughlan.
 The Double Ks also eliminated Seir Kieran (1-14 to 1-11) in the Senior Hurling Quarter-final of 19 September 2010.